You have no items to compare.

 2. The titanium dioxide content and density of the pigments depend on the type and quantity of the treatment substances used to improve the application properties.
 Pure rutile has a density of 4.2, while pure anatase has a density of 3.8.

 3. The relative scattering power is the decisive parameter for the tinting strength and hiding power of titanium dioxide pigments.
-Determination of the scattering power to DIN 53165 is part of quality control at all our plants.
-An internal standard is used as the reference pigment.
+Determination of the scattering power is based on DIN 53165.

 B = Good weather resistance